Urban Leaf’s Path To Net Zero For 2021

 What Does Carbon Offsetting Mean?

-The following example, which we’ve borrowed from Shopify, is useful for understanding how carbon reduction and carbon offsetting works.
+The following example, which we’ve borrowed from Shopify, helps explain how carbon reduction and carbon offsetting work:

-Imagine making a mess, let’s say spilling a can of paint.
-But you don’t know how to clean up paint, or you just don’t want to.
-So instead of cleaning it yourself, you pay someone to clean up a different can of spilled paint somewhere else, or to prevent another paint can from being spilled.
-The paint you spilled is still there.
-But the number of total paint cans spilled in the world is the same as before you spilled yours.
+Imagine making a mess, like spilling a can of paint.
+You don’t know how to clean up the paint, or you just don’t want to.
+So instead of cleaning it up, you pay someone to clean up a different can of spilled paint elsewhere.
+The paint you spilled is still there, but the number of total paint cans spilled in the world is the same as before you spilled yours.
 This is what carbon offsets are like for the carbon dioxide (CO2) emissions we release into the atmosphere.

 Reducing Our Own Footprint